CannonContraption/rscs2/README.md

 # RSyncCStation Version 2
 ## Introduction
 Built to sync folders.
 This script is basically a wrapper around RSync in order to allow for quick syncing of common files.
 Sort of a replacement for dropbox or similar.
+## Where did the name come from?
+This program started out as a shell script to replace a copy of Synology CloudStation back in 2015.
+This was because at the time, CloudStation did not support manually triggering a sync operation.
+This was causing real downtime since it was being used to sync a laptop and a desktop between classes.

+So, rscs was born.
+One raspberry pi with SSH, a copy of RSync, and a little scripting later, and a single folder could be incrementally synced rather quickly from the command line.
+This was really just to avoid having to type the rsync command over and over again.

+This version was born out of the need to speed this process up.
+Originally, the script synced one directory.
+All of its contents was synced every time, and this wasn't always neccesarily changing files.
+Things like dotfiles may not have changed at all, yet they were still being checked, eating up massive amounts of time.
+Rewriting the whole thing in python to support targets, complete with a few extra features, made a lot of sense.
+That's what rscs2 is.

+/history
 ## Basic Useage
 rscs2 is built to be simple to use from a number of arguments standpoint.
 Note that the script needs some targets configured first, that is described in the next section.